Is Tor Browser Safe? 5 Things You Should Know Before Using It

 Tor doesn’t keep your data and history | Tor doesn’t protect you from malware and hackers |

-Now that you know Tor is not a silver bullet and doesn’t ensure complete protection, let’s discuss the ways to prevent potential cyber attacks and other challenges when using it.
+Now that you know Tor browser is not a silver bullet and doesn’t ensure complete protection, let’s discuss the ways to prevent potential cyber attacks and other challenges when using it.
 Here are some tips and tricks on how to use Tor securely.

 - Turn on the safest mode.
-If you want to take the level of your privacy sky-high, go to the Tor settings and enable the “Safest” mode.
+If you want to take the level of your privacy sky-high, go to the Tor browser settings and enable the “Safest” mode.
 It will reduce the risk of third-party monitoring, but can also make some websites unavailable.

 - Update your antivirus software.
-As mentioned above, Tor doesn’t protect you from malware.
+As mentioned above, Tor browser doesn’t protect you from malware.
 So it’s essential to use a premium antivirus tool and update it before entering the dark web.

 - Use a virtual private network (VPN).
-Just like Tor, a VPN encrypts your traffic and masks your IP address.
+Just like Tor browser, a VPN encrypts your Internet traffic and masks your IP address.
 However, VPN encryption applies to the entire journey of your traffic.
 So it will protect your data at the exit node, the most vulnerable stage of the onion routing process.
 Besides, a VPN offers some powerful features that provide an additional security layer and enhance your privacy.
 In particular, NetGuard will shield you from the dangers of the dark web, including viruses, infected links, phishing websites, and MITM attacks.
 Kill Switch, in turn, will disable your access to the Internet if your VPN connection fails, so online snoopers won’t use this gap to compromise your data.

 To learn more about the difference between Tor and a VPN, read our recent blog post.

-How to use Tor with a VPN
+How to use Tor safely with a VPN

 Note that a few levels of encryption will significantly slow down your traffic, so turn to this solution only to perform extremely sensitive Internet activities.
 Other than that, using a VPN is quite enough to protect yourself online.

-Here is how you can use Tor and VPN to take your online privacy and security to the next level.
+Here is how you can use Tor browser and VPN to take your online privacy and security to the next level.

 - Sign up for a premium VPN service like VeePN.